Windmill Software Ltd |

 British pounds (around 895 US dollars or 945 euros).
 This

-includes free technical support for life!
-What's more when you
+includes free technical support for life and a

 money back guarantee if not absolutely satisfied.
 For secure